abesford/seizzmic-site-0c00b/src/pages/what-we-do.md

       - title: Make better use of data
         price: ''
         details: >
-          **Get greater insight and make better decisions.**
+          **Get greater insight and make confident decisions.**

-          We'll help you use your data

-          Establish your bigger vision for data.

-          identify where to get results and how this can reshape your business model
+          We help you identify where you can get rapid business improvements from your data, as well as establishing your bigger vision for how this can reshape your business model.

-          get quick results, demonstrate progress quickly
+          We'll support building your understanding of collecting and governing data, building underlying technology capabilities, and the skills and culture you need to develop.

-          strategy, identify key areas, collect and analyse, insight into action
+           identify key areas, collect and analyse, insight into action

-           "what if we could ...", build predictive models

-          underlying capability
+          where you can use artificial intelligence and machine learning techniques to predict demand and use that to help you plan for the future.
         highlight: false
         actions: []
         type: pricing_plan